andreavitaletti/mkdocs/andreavitaletti.github.io/docs/index.md

 25-29 September 2023.
 Data Science PhD course: Crypto and Incentive-based Mechanisms for Blockchain Technology.
 Togheter with Vangelis Markakis (University of Athens), Ivan Visconti (University of Salerno) and Philip Lazos (Input Output IOG, United Kingdom).

 [A Short Course on IoT ](https://andreavitaletti.github.io/IoT_short_course/) taught at the [University of Stellenbosch](https://www.sun.ac.za/english) (South Africa) the 19th and 21st July 2023 during an [Erasmus+](https://erasmus-plus.ec.europa.eu/resources-and-tools/mobility-and-learning-agreements/mobility-agreements) staff mobility for teaching visit.
 About 40 participants selected among more the 100 candidates.
-The second editino of the course was given in November 2024 at the [Business and Technology University](https://btu.edu.ge/en/home-english/) in Georgia.
+The second edition of the course was given in November 2024 at the [Business and Technology University](https://btu.edu.ge/en/home-english/) in Georgia.

 In 2023 and 2024 Instructor, togheter with prof. Paolo Merialdo of “L’imprenditoria digitale per la scuola” (Digital Entrepreneurship for the school) by [Fondazione i Lincei per la Scuola](https://www.linceiscuola.it/fondazione-lincei-scuola/).

+In 2025 Instructor for the 38 Escuela de Ciencias Informáticas [ECI 2025](https://eci.dc.uba.ar/) in Buenos Aires Argentina of the course on [The Evolution of Blockchain Technologies](https://eci.dc.uba.ar/cursos-eci/m2-the-evolution-of-blockchain-technologies/)

 ## Transfer of Technology